opendatateam/udata/docs/system-dependencies.md

 ### ElasticSearch

-On Debian, you need to add the appropriate apt repository:
+On Debian, you need to add the appropriate apt repository (cf [elastic-install-instructions][] for more details):

     deb https://packages.elastic.co/elasticsearch/2.x/debian stable main